 A single survey of the Auckland Islands Shelf was carried out in 1995 using R.V.
 Tangaroa.
-This provided a spawning stock biomass estimate of 7800 t (c.v.
-0.34).
+This provided a spawning stock biomass estimate of 7800 t (CV = 0.34) based on the original TS-FL relationship for blue whiting (Ingerson & Hanchet 1996).